ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Implementing listeners for Multiplexed Protocols

-Protocols that provide multiplexing of streams into a single four-tuple can listen both for entirely new connections (a new HTTP/2 stream on a new TCP connection, for example) and for new sub-connections (a new HTTP/2 stream on an existing connection).
-If the abstraction of Connection presented to the application is mapped to the multiplexed stream, then for either case the Listener ought to deliver the new Connection objects in the same way.
-The implementation should allow the application to introspect the Connection Group marked on the Connections to determine the grouping of the multiplexing.
+Protocols that provide multiplexing of streams can listen for entirely new connections and for new sub-connections (streams of an already existing connection).
+A new stream arrival of an already existing connection must be presented to the application as a new Connection.
+This new Connection must be grouped with all other Connections that are multiplexed via the same protocol.

 # Implementing Sending and Receiving Data